Battle of Geel: Gheel

 On the 10th, the 6th Durham Light Infantry of the 151st brigade supported by the Sherwood Rangers then pushed into Geel.
 They took up positions around the marketplace, while the German defenders of the city centre retreated to north of the rail station; by mid-afternoon the center was secured.

 Later on the same day, the German forces in the area composed of elite Fallschirmjägers and Jagdpanther tank-destroyers of Panzerjager-Abteilung 559 made its presence felt with more or less continuous attacks supported by infantry.
 The next day a full attack inflicted heavy losses on the British forces in the town and the Germans briefly recaptured the center of Geel.
 The 151st were forced to withdraw to their initial positions at the Albert Canal.
-The Germans however pressed their counterattack too far and in return suffered heavy losses, a result of which forced them to abandon the town for a second time.
+The Germans however pressed their counterattack too far and in return suffered heavy losses; as a result, they had to abandon the town for a second time.

 On the 12th the badly battered 50th Division received orders to pull out and move to the recently captured Joe's Bridge, to free Guards Armoured Division to spearhead Operation Market-Garden.
 On that same day, the 50th Division was replaced by the 15th (Scottish) Division.

 During the night of 13 September, the Germans having feared encirclement and attack from the rear pulled back behind the Maas-Scheldt Canal in the village of Ten Aard.
 Troops of the 15th Division then reoccupied the town with only light resistance.